 Measures the number of rehospitalizations per thousand days of short-term resident care.
 Staying out of the hospital during rehabilitation is important to restoring the health of patients.

 In Aspen Meadows Health and Rehabilitation Center, 12.39 Percentage of Patients

 Measures the number of emergency room visits per 1,000 days of short-term care.
 Avoiding emergency medical situations is one way to measure patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.
+This metric is a measure of the percent of short-term care patients that experienced functional improvements.